jpe442/dodateweb/README.md

 ---
 ### &#128187; DoDate's Extreme Single Page UI
 ---
-- Unscheduled todos are collected in a pop-out menu component on the left part of the page.
+- Unscheduled todos are rendered in a pop-out menu component on the left part of the page.

-- From the left pop-out menu unscheduled todos can be distributed across the Monday-Friday work-week primary calendar by dragging and dropping them in the time slot
+- From the left pop-out menu drawer unscheduled todos are distributed across the Monday-Friday workweek calendar by dragging and dropping them in the desired time slot.

+- Dragging a todo over the **Weekend** button on the bottom of the workweek calendar triggers the bottom menu drawer to open, exposing the weekend calendar.
+---

 [//]: # (Discuss challenges faced and my solutions to those challenges)